 This review of Mary Poppins Returns on UHD Blu-Ray is the very first review by a guest author on That AV Dude!
 So, without further ado, we are happy to present our first guest author: Adam Byrne!

 Mary Poppins Returns is the newest family musical experience from Disney.
 Upon hearing about it in 2015, I was personally curious about how such a magical original could be followed up over 50 years later.
 I was also sort of scared it would be yet another tired reboot, of which movie fans have been beaten over the head by year after year.
-When my preorder copy arrived a few days early I was thoroughly excited to take a seat and get lost in the world of Cherry Tree Lane and Poppins fantasy.
-While I am excited to say the film far exceeded my doubts and expectations, the technical merits of yet another Disney disc leave something to be desired.
+When my preorder copy arrived a few days early, I was thoroughly excited to take a seat and get lost in the world of Cherry Tree Lane and Poppins fantasy.
+While I am delighted to say the film far exceeded my doubts and expectations, the technical merits of yet another Disney disc leave something to be desired.

 Buy the Film Here: